hans-min/hans-min/README.md

 <img src="https://komarev.com/ghpvc/?username=hans-min&&style=flat-square" align="center" />
 </div>

 I am ***Hanji***, an engineering student by day and a gamer by night.
 I am self-taught on Godot, Asesprite and RPG Maker.
-I'm searching for an internship and school in the game sector.
+I'm searching for an apprenticeship as a developper or programmer.
 Nice to meet you!

 ---